-pdf_read->setFieldValue(field::string, value::string, -display::string=?)
+pdf\read->setFieldValue(field::string, value::string, -display::string=?)

 Sets the value of a single form element.
 Requires two parameters: the name of a form element and a new value for the element.
-Optional -display parameter specifies a display string for the element.
+An optional -display parameter specifies a display string for the element.

-pdf read->importFDF(file::string, -noFields=?, -noComments=?)
+pdf\read->importFDF(file::string, -noFields=?, -noComments=?)

-pdf read->importFDF(data::bytes, -noFields=?, -noComments=?)
+pdf\read->importFDF(data::bytes, -noFields=?, -noComments=?)

 Merges an FDF file into the current PDF file.
 Any form elements within the file will be populated with the values from the FDF file.
-Accepts a parameter that specifies the path to the FDF file.
-Alternately, accepts a bytes object containing the file data.
-Optional -noFields and -noComments parameters prevent either fields or comments from being merged.
+Requires a parameter specifying either the path to the FDF file or a byte stream containing the file data.
+The optional -noFields and -noComments parameters prevent either fields or comments from being merged.

-pdf_read->exportFDF(path::string=?)
+pdf\read->exportFDF(path::string=?)